Adopting A Cocker Spaniel - Pros and Cons?

 A Cocker spaniel's lifespan is between ten and thirteen years, but many dogs live much longer (my Cocker is now 14 years old and (almost) still going strong).

-It's better to give your ageing Cocker a few short walks rather than one long one.
-Keep a watchful eye out for stiffness in his legs or joints or a reluctance to go for a walk or climb the stairs (often a sign of joint pain).
-If you think your dog may have pain on movement, your vet will prescribe something to ease his stiffness or pain.
+Giving your ageing Cocker a few short walks rather than one long one is better.
+Keep a watchful eye out for stiffness in his legs or joints or a reluctance to walk or climb stairs (often a sign of joint pain).

 Many dog food manufacturers cater for senior dogs with kibble that is low in fat and less protein but with all the nutrients for the older dog.